Brief the Chief | Navigating Fringe Benefit Taxes Webinar | Save your spot - 26 March

 Salary Packaging Myths Unraveled

-Quite simply, salary packaging is a process where you restructure the way in which you take your salary in order to save tax.
-The “packaging” involves paying for certain items in pre-tax dollars, with the balance of your salary paid like normal wages into your bank account (less your regular superannuation contribution and tax withheld).
+Salary packaging is a process where you restructure the way in which you take your salary in order to reduce tax.
+The ‘packaging’ involves paying for certain items in pre-tax dollars, with the balance of your salary paid like normal wages into your bank account, with your regular superannuation contribution and tax withheld.

 Here we explain some of the common myths of salary packaging.